 The fees below are displayed in EUR, but you will be able to choose whether to pay in Euros or Pound Sterling.
 Registration fees include:

-NETWORKING DINNER: a 3-course dinner will take place on the evening of 16th November at a local restaurant.
+NETWORKING DINNER: a 3-course dinner will take place on the evening of 16th November at restaurant Vert de Gris in Brussels city Centre.
 This is not included in the registration fee and must be added to your booking if you wish to take part.
-Please note that wine is included in the price.
+Please note that wine is included in the price and transport from conference venue to the restaurant will be provided.

 WORKSHOP: The NGS Data Analysis Workshop can only be booked together with the conference at present.
 If you are interested in the workshop only, please contact us and we may be able to accommodate your request closer to the date.